-- i.
+- ▲ Please note the centre gas bottle will need to be removed to extract the spare wheel for these models. - ii.
 Always ensure that the tow vehicle and caravan are in a safe position before attempting to change the caravan's wheel.
 We recommend leaving the caravan hitched to the tow vehicle when changing the caravan's wheel.
-The tow vehicle should be left in gear (or 'P'/Park for an automatic) with the handbrake on both the car and caravan fully applied. - ii.
+The tow vehicle should be left in gear (or 'P'/Park for an automatic) with the handbrake on both the car and caravan fully applied.

+- iii.
 Lower the corner steadies as a safety measure to stabilise the caravan.
-Chock the un-punctured wheel on the opposite side of the caravan to prevent any movement. - iii.
+Chock the un-punctured wheel on the opposite side of the caravan to prevent any movement. - iv.
 Slacken off the wheel bolts by no more than one quarter of a turn on the wheel that requires changing.
-Do not fully undo them. - iv.
+Do not fully undo them. - v.
 Place the jack plate under the axle tube as near as possible to the main longitudinal member.
-Where AL-KO Jack Brackets are fitted only use either an AL-KO Side Lift or Scissor Jack. - v.
-Jack up the caravan until the wheel for removal is just off the ground. - vi.
-Remove the wheel nuts and remove the wheel. - vii.
+Where AL-KO Jack Brackets are fitted only use either an AL-KO Side Lift or Scissor Jack. - vi.
+Jack up the caravan until the wheel for removal is just off the ground. - vii.
+Remove the wheel nuts and remove the wheel. - viii.
 Fit the spare wheel, then reverse the above procedure.
-Ensure that the wheel bolts are all fitted, and tightened in the correct sequence to the right torque (see page 2-11 for tightening sequence and torque setting). - viii.
+Ensure that the wheel bolts are all fitted, and tightened in the correct sequence to the right torque (see page 2-11 for tightening sequence and torque setting). - ix.
 Remember to tighten all bolts to the correct torque and re-check after 50kms/30 miles.